 Acquiring an existing pediatric, family medicine, or internal medicine practice from a retiring physician

-Launching a new physical therapy, optometry, or chiropractic clinic in an underserved area
+Launching a new optometry, chiropractic, or physical therapy clinic in an underserved area

-Purchasing a building to house a growing dental or multi-specialty medical practice
+Purchasing commercial real estate to house a growing dental or multi-specialty medical practice